stephenmk/Jitendex/README.md

 ![Jitendex entries for けいそつ viewed in Yomitan](https://github.com/stephenmk/Jitendex/assets/8003332/4a397349-7c17-49e0-b1a3-9d565f728d65) | !['JMDict Extra' entries for けいそつ viewed in Yomitan](https://github.com/stephenmk/Jitendex/assets/8003332/4a666880-6b5a-48b2-b73d-eced944216ce)

-In Jitendex, you can clearly tell that the 軽卒 form (the bottom search result) may be found in two different entries.
+In Jitendex, you can clearly tell that the 軽卒 form (the bottom search result) is found in two different entries.
 In the first entry it refers to a type of soldier, and in the second entry it is a rare spelling of 軽率 (the top search result).